ACME-MG/cp_rve/README.md

 ## 3. Mesher

-The `mesher` directory (`cpfem/mesher/`) comprises two dubdirectories, for cube and sample meshing.
+The `mesher` directory (`cpfem/mesher/`) comprises two dubdirectories, for RVE and sample meshing.

 ### 3.1.
-Cube Mesher
+RVE Mesher

-The `cube` directory (`cpfem/mesher/cube/`) contains code for creating adaptive hexahedral meshes of microstructures using [Cubit Coreform](https://coreform.com/products/coreform-cubit/).
+The `rve` directory (`cpfem/mesher/rve/`) contains code for creating adaptive hexahedral meshes of microstructures using [Cubit Coreform](https://coreform.com/products/coreform-cubit/).
 The program has the feature of exporting the crystallographic orientations of the individual grains.

 ### 3.2.
 Sample Mesher